-PROBAST provides a structured approach to identify potential risk of bias in prediction model studies across four key domains.
-Each domain is judged for risk of bias (low, high or unclear) and includes signalling questions to facilitate these judgements.
-These signalling questions flag aspects of study design or conduct that have the potential to bias the results of a primary study.
+PROBAST provides a structured approach to identify potential risk of bias, based on four domains with signalling questions.
 Signalling questions are factual questions and are rated as yes (Y), probably yes (PY), no (N), probably no (PN), or no information (NI).
 All signalling questions are phrased so that “yes” indicates low risk of bias, and “no” high risk of bias.
 The ratings of PY and PN are included to allow judgements to be made when there is not sufficient information for reviewers to be confident of making a Y or N rating.
 Conforming to other risk of bias tools, responses of “yes” are intended to have similar implications to responses of “probably yes” (and similarly for “no” and “probably no”), but allow for a distinction between something that is known and something that is likely to be the case.(22, 23, 41) “No information” should only be used when there is truly no information to answer a signalling question.

-The answers to these signalling questions assist reviewers when judging the overall risk of bias for a specific domain.
+The answers to these signalling questions assist reviewers when judging the overall risk of bias for each domain.
 A domain where all signalling questions are answered Y or PY should be judged as “low risk of bias”.
 An answer of N or PN on one or more signalling question flags the potential for bias while NI indicates insufficient information.
 This does not mean that bias is definitely present.
-For example, in a prognostic study where predictors were clearly determined before event occurrence and measurement, but where the study report does not specifically report information on whether predictor measurements were blinded for information on the outcome occurrence, this signalling question (2.3, see below) is factually scored as NI.
+For example, in a prognostic study where predictors were clearly determined before event occurrence and measurement, but the report does not state whether predictor measurements were blinded for information on the outcome occurrence, this signalling question (2.3, see below) is factually rated as NI.
 However, in the overall risk of bias judgement of this domain one may still judge it to be low risk of bias, since it can be inferred that predictors were measured a long time before the outcome occurred.
-When judging risk of bias for a particular domain, reviewers need to use their judgement to determine whether or not they think that any issues identified by the signalling questions are likely to have introduced bias into the model development or validation.
-Further information on how to answer the signalling questions and how to make an overall judgement for each domain on the risk of bias and concerns for applicability, are given in the specific sections for each domain.
+When judging risk of bias for a particular domain, reviewers thus need to use their judgement to determine whether or not issues identified by the signalling questions are likely to have introduced bias into the model development or validation.